 When packing, always aim for balance.
 Avoid putting more weight on one side of the backpack as straining one side of your body is a major cause of back pain.

-Overburdening one side of your body can cause your spine to curve resulting to pain.
+Overburdening one side of your body can cause your spine to curve resulting in pain.
 Therefore, ensure that you distribute the weight evenly while packing.

 To manage the weight on the trails, make sure you bring your poles for hiking.
 They will help you pull yourself up the steep terrains where the backpack would pull you back.

 Finally, to create some organization in your backpack, buy some dividers.
-That way, the portable chargers, tablet and other electronics go in their section.
+That way, the portable chargers, tablets, and other electronics go in their section.

 You want a good fit.
-There are reasons for insisting that you buy a gender-specific backpack for camping, hiking or traveling.
+There are reasons for insisting that you buy a gender-specific backpack for camping, hiking, or traveling and not unisex.

-The torso sizing of men and women backpacks is different.
+The torso sizing of men’s and women’s backpacks is different.
 Women’s packs are mostly designed with shorter torso lengths compared to men’s backpacks.
 In order to be certain of your torso sizing, consider measuring your torso length before choosing your pack.

-The shoulder straps sizing in women’s pack is different from that of men’s packs.
-Women backpacks are usually designed with a slimmer shoulder base and narrower cushioning on the shoulder straps.
+The shoulder strap or compression straps sizing in women’s packs are different from that of men’s packs.
+Women’s backpacks are usually designed with a slimmer shoulder base and narrower cushioning on the shoulder straps.

 Women have a smaller upper body frame compared to men who have broader shoulders.
 Having a backpack with shoulder straps that do not fit properly can easily lead to bruising and chafing.

-The waist belt sizing for both genders is different.
+The waist belt sizing for both genders is different and can directly affect the hip belt.
 Women are usually gifted with bigger hips than men.
-This means that a woman’s packs waist belt will not properly fit on a man’s hips and vice versa.
+This means that a woman’s pack waist belt will not properly fit on a man’s hips and vice versa.

 Choosing the wrong backpack can only cause discomfort and lack of proper support, which can easily trigger back pain.

-Men and women backpacks come with a different load capacity or pack weight.
+Men’s and women’s backpacks come with different load capacities or pack weights.
 Women’s backpacks have a smaller pack weight capacity as compared to men’s packs because of the difference in body anatomy.

 Learn how to wear your backpack right